gsmkbr/Bearing_Fault_Diagnosis/README.md

 # Bearing Dataset
 The open-access dataset can be obtained at https://engineering.case.edu/bearingdatacenter.
 It includes vibrational time series of the bearing at four loading conditions, involving 9 different faults and one healthy condition.
+A part of the dataset is located in the Dataset folder, on that basis the jupyter notebook code can be executed.